Praise God in Hard Times to Win the War!

 Psalm 73 is a beautiful, heartfelt cry to the Lord from the psalmist Asaph, a Levite (the Old Testament version of a worship leader) who had some very real issues he needed to deal with.
 And he went to the right place: on his face before God.
 Have you ever felt the sting of unanswered questions?
-There are so many things you’ll face in life that you may never encounter resolution for in the natural world, however, the Lord will reveal things to you by His Holy Spirit if you seek Him.
-The Lord dwells within the praise of His people (Psalm 22:3) so if you need Him, get into the Word, fall down and worship and don’t leave until He speaks and those bonds are loosed.
-Hang on His every Word.
-They will be life to your dying strength.
+If you’re going to find the answers the Lord has, you’re going to need to push past your flesh and force yourself to praise God in hard times – and be prepared to be challenged and strengthened in your faith!

 There are so many things you’ll face in life that you may never encounter resolution for in the natural world, however, the Lord will reveal things to you by His Holy Spirit if you seek Him.

-Asaph emerged from the holy place, in worship before God with something worth more than a change in his situation.
+Asaph was compelled to praise God in hard times not only because he loved the Lord, but because he BELIEVED the Lord.
+He emerged from worship with something worth more than a change in his situation.
 He walked out a new man, because God had given him understanding, perspective, and wisdom about the circumstances he faced.
 He had been bitter and jealous, he said, but once the Lord opened his eyes, here how things changed: